MaximeBergevin/MaximeBergevin/README.md

-- 👋 Hi, I’m @MaximeBergevin, M.Sc (maybe Ph.D. one year 🎓).
+- 👋 Hi, I’m @MaximeBergevin, M.Sc, PhD (c) 🎓🧠.
-- 🥼 I'm a budding multidisciplinary scientist mainly involved in the fields of kinesiology, psychology and neuroscience.
-My main aim is to better understand how the perception of effort reaches our consciouness and how it impacts our behaviors, especially physical activity.
+- 🥼 I'm a budding multidisciplinary scientist mainly involved in the fields of behavioural neuroscience and sports.
+My main aim is to better effort and its perception.
+I am also interested in the experience of chronic pain, and how it can be managed, especially with non-medical intervention, like physical exercise.
 - 👀 I’m interested in music, video games, sports.
 I also quite enjoy cooking even though I repeatedly prepare the same dish (if only it wasn't for my lazyness to look up new recipees).
-- 🌱 Although not an expert, I've become quite comfortable with R.
+- 🌱 Although not an expert, I've become quite comfortable with R. I'd also like to get more comfortable with Python and JavaScript 🐍
 - 📫 LinkedIn (@MaximeBergevin)

 <!---